ahmedsakr/wstrade-api/docs/accounts/README.md

 <a id="accounts-getBankAccounts"></a>
 ### accounts.`getBankAccounts`

-Retrieves all bank accounts linked to the WealthSimple Trade account.
+Retrieves all bank accounts linked to the Wealthsimple Trade account.

 [View examples](/docs/accounts/examples.js)